 Chief executive and senior management team

-With support from our Board of Trustees, our chief executive and senior management team help guide and shape the direction of our organisation supported by a team who are committed to the ethos of Raleigh.
+With support from our Board of Trustees, our Chief Executive and Senior Management Team help guide and shape the direction of our organisation, supported by a wider team who are committed to the ethos of Raleigh..

 Stacey Adams — Chief Executive

-My first career as a television producer of educational programmes at the BBC led to my running Communications for Unicef UK.
-While there I oversaw the launch of children’s rights campaigns nationally and internationally.
-Subsequently I spent ten years in the health sector working on disseminating to practitioners the evidence base of what works to reduce health inequalities, and then with the NHS regulator managing stakeholder engagement with the government, patients and NHS management.
+Stacey’s career began producing educational TV programmes at the BBC.
+This was followed by a role running communications for UNICEF UK, where she oversaw the launch of children’s rights campaigns nationally and internationally.
+Stacey then spent ten years in the health sector promoting evidence and best practice for reducing health inequalities to practitioners, and within the NHS regulator managing stakeholder engagement with government, patients and health service management.

 David Clamp — Director of Safety & International Operational Support

-Rachel Harrison (née Collinson) – Director of Brand, Marketing and Volunteer Recruitment
+Rachel Harrison — Director of Marketing and Recruitment

-My career has spanned both the private and third sector in global roles specialising in brand management, new product development and marketing and communications.
-After graduating with a degree in Modern Languages and Marketing, I joined The Boots Group and worked for two of its companies, Boots The Chemist (now Alliance Boots) and Boots Healthcare International (bought by Reckitt Benckiser).
-I then went on to work for United Biscuits, a multinational food manufacturer, before taking a career break to volunteer and work in South America, South-East Asia and Australia.
-I have co-authored Lonely Planet’s Guide to Volunteering and am a qualified performance coach.
+Rachel’s career has spanned the private and third sector in global roles specialising in brand management, new product development and marketing and communications.
+After graduating with a degree in modern languages and marketing, she joined The Boots Group and went on to work for United Biscuits, a multinational food manufacturer, before taking a career break to volunteer and work in South America, South East Asia and Australia.
+Rachel has also co-authored Lonely Planet’s Volunteer: A Traveller’s Guide and is a qualified performance coach.